syntegris-sec/syntegris-sec.github.io/_posts/2021-09-23-filerun-advisory.md

 The severity can be summarized as critical.

-A low privileged attacker will gain access to data shared by other users.
+A low privileged attacker will gain access to all files of all users.
 He could edit the files or put the application in maintenance mode, which would impact availability.
 He could become an administrator user by stealing sessions (or trigger *CVE-2021-35504* or *CVE-2021-35505*).